RESOURCES

 Keep in mind that you can also connect multiple containers to create a bigger first floor or even set up a two-floor home.
 Just be aware of what that means for wall space or space to add stairs.

-Note: Generally speaking, most container homes are either 20 feet or 40 feet long.
+Most container homes are either 20ft or 40ft long.
 But within that, you need to leave some space for things like insulation — we recommend about 6 inches per side.
-That means, for instance, within a 20-foot container you have 19 feet of interior room space.
+That means, for instance, within a 20ft container you have 19 feet of interior room space.

 Every state and city will have specific building regulations that you’ll need to follow when planning a new construction—this includes building a shipping container home.